mjschwenne/Pathfinder-GB/content/session-recaps/session-log-2022-02-20.md

 Upon Wil stepping in to the storage room, one of the bestial humanoids destroys a shelf by ripping the leg off of it and banishing it like a club towards WIl.
 Wil, Redfern, Dr. Luna and Zorro move to engage these creatures, while Breagan, Oisin and Blue Eyes continue to prevent Alisha and Diana from leaving, which them seem eager to do.
 Breagan is able to detect that Alisha is evil and moves to engage her, landing some solid blows on Alisha.
 Alisha appears to be a competent combatant who is able to evade several blows before striking Blue Eyes with a poisoned dagger.
 Finally, she drinks from a vial and both herself and Diana dissolve into a purple cloud and move out and under the crack of the door.

-The fight in the storage room continues.ues.
+The fight in the storage room continues.